infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 :white_check_mark: **Success criteria**

-The app should be implemented in a way to reach the most users.
+The app should be implemented in a way to reach the largest number of users.
 It should handle text, audio files, numbers, currency, and graphics in ways appropriate to the locales where it is used.
-It should provide a text alternative for, at least English language if the one is not the default language of the app.
+It should provide a text alternative at least in English if it already isn't the default language of the app.

 It is recommended that all text content used in the application, including `contentDescriptions`, is implemented using the Android resource framework.